BlueBrain/Atlas-Download-Tools/docs/source/allen.rst

 facts about the logic of :code:`download_dataset`.

 - Coronal section is approximate and is implied by a single point :code:`p_detection_xy`
-- The downsampling factor :code:`ds_f` determined the final shape the displacement field.
+- The downsampling factor :code:`downsample_ref` determined the final shape the displacement field.
 By default its 25
 - The registration process is implemented locally to avoid extremely slow per pixel API calls